All-Time Box Office for Musicals

 “It’s only 12 notes, man,” Quincy Jones says to Simon, both old men now, sitting on a couch in 2011.
 “That’s what music is—the voice of God.
 Don’t you think?”
 Simon pauses a moment before answering, sincerely, “Yes, I do.”

 I don’t know about the voice of God but it makes me happy.
 Paul Simon’s music makes me happy.
 This documentary certainly made me happy.
-I left the theater with a stupid grin on my face, went home, and immediately downloaded a digital version of the album.
-I had it back when, as either LP or CD or cassette tape, but had neglected it during the crossover into MP3s.
+I left the theater with a stupid grin on my face.
+But what controversy that music caused.

 Politics vs. girls in short skirts